gayatrithombare6604-dev/Election-Data-Analysis/README.md

 💡 Data Visualization

+💡 Data Exploration

 💡 Insight Generation

 💡 Analytical Thinking

+💡 Problem Solving

 ---

-📊 Conclusion
+## 📊 Conclusion

-This project demonstrates how Python, SQL, and Tableau can be used together to analyze election datasets and extract meaningful insights.
-It highlights practical skills in data analysis, visualization, and analytical problem-solving while providing a better understanding of electoral trends and political performance.
+This project demonstrates how Python, SQL, Tableau, and Statistical Analysis can be combined to analyze election datasets and extract meaningful insights.
+It highlights practical skills in data analysis, visualization, database querying, and analytical problem-solving while providing a deeper understanding of electoral trends and political performance.

 ---

-👩‍💻 Author
+## 👩‍💻 Author

 Gayatri Thombare